Eco Church

 Lifestyle

-At St Johns we are committed to minimising our impact on the environment by recycling not only our own consumables but also those of the congregation and local community.
+At St John's, we are committed to minimising our impact on the environment by recycling not only our own consumables but also those of the congregation and local community.

-In addition to crisp packets the church also collects used printer cartridges, stamps, batteries, electronic devices, foreign currency and old jewellery for recycling.
-Again the collection boxes for these are in the community centre reception and in some cases will also help raise much needed funds for the church.
+The church also collects used printer cartridges, stamps, batteries, electronic devices, foreign currency and old jewellery for recycling.
+The collection boxes for these are in the community centre reception and in some cases, will also help raise much-needed funds for the church.
+To find out more, check out our recycling blog here

 Whats Next?